etwk/blog/content/lists/books.md

 - [ ] Timeless Paris (Marin Montagut)
 ## Anthropology
 - [ ] Living Color: The Biological and Social Meaning of Skin Color
+- [ ] The Horse, the Wheel, and Language: How Bronze-Age Riders from the Eurasian Steppes Shaped the Modern World #must #history
+- [ ] A Short History of Humanity: A New History of Old Europe
+- [ ] Captives: How Stolen People Changed the World
 ## Science
 - [ ] Why Animals Talk: The New Science of Animal Communication
 - [ ] Learn to Orgasm in 4 Acts